spiffe/spiffe.io/content/spire/docs/extending.md

 In addition, known third party Datastore plugins include:

-* https://github.com/summerwind/spire-plugin-datastore-k8s - This plugin allows SPIRE configuration to be store in Kubernetes using Kubernetes Custom Resource Defintiions (CRDs).
+* https://github.com/summerwind/spire-plugin-datastore-k8s - This plugin allows SPIRE configuration data to be stored in Kubernetes using Kubernetes Custom Resource Definitions (CRDs).

 # Upstream Certificate Authority (UpstreamCA) plugins

-UpstreamCA plugins allow the SPIRE server to integrate with existing public key infrastructure, such that the certificates it generates derive from specific intermediate or root certificate supplied to SPIRE.
-By choosing or developing different UpstreamCA plugins it is possible to customize how SPIRE retrieves these certficates (for example from a file, or a particular secrets manager or certificate vault).
+UpstreamCA plugins allow the SPIRE Server to integrate with existing public key infrastructure, such that the certificates it generates derive from specific intermediate or root certificates supplied to SPIRE.
+By choosing or developing different UpstreamCA plugins it is possible to customize how SPIRE retrieves these certificates (for example from a file, or a particular secrets manager or certificate vault).

 SPIRE comes with a set of built-in UpstreamCA plugins for the [Server](https://github.com/spiffe/spire/blob/master/doc/spire_server.md).

 # KeyManager plugins

 In some cases it might be desirable for SPIRE to avoid being exposed to a signing key at all - for example if the signing key is held in a secure hardware enclave.
-In such the SPIRE Server and Agent can leverage KeyManager plugins to delegate the actual signing operation to another system (such as a TPM).
+In such a case, the SPIRE Server and Agent can leverage KeyManager plugins to delegate the actual signing operation to another system (such as a TPM).

 SPIRE comes with a set of built-in KeyManager plugins for the [Server](https://github.com/spiffe/spire/blob/master/doc/spire_server.md) and [Agent](https://github.com/spiffe/spire/blob/master/doc/spire_server.md).